Kistler-Group/sdbus-cpp/README.md

 * `BUILD_CODE_GEN` [boolean]

-  Option for building the stub code generator `sdbus-c++-xml2cpp` for generating the adaptor and proxy interfaces out of the D-Bus IDL XML description. `OFF` by default.
+  Option for building the stub code generator `sdbus-c++-xml2cpp` for generating the adaptor and proxy interfaces out of the D-Bus IDL XML description.
+Default value: `OFF`.
 Use `-DBUILD_CODE_GEN=ON` flag to turn on building the code gen.

+* `BUILD_DOC` [boolean]

+  Option for building Doxygen documentation of sdbus-c++ API.
+If `BUILD_DOC` is enabled, the documentation must still be built explicitly through `make doc`.
+Default value: `ON`.
+Use `-DBUILD_DOC=OFF` to disable searching for Doxygen and building Doxygen documentation of sdbus-c++ API.

 * `BUILD_TESTS` [boolean]

   Option for building sdbus-c++ unit and integration tests, invokable by `make test`.
-That incorporates downloading and building static libraries of Google Test. `OFF` by default.
+That incorporates downloading and building static libraries of Google Test.
+Default value: `OFF`.
 Use `-DBUILD_TESTS=ON` to enable building the tests.
 With this option turned on, you may also enable/disable the following options:

     * `BUILD_PERF_TESTS` [boolean]

-      Option for building sdbus-c++ performance tests. `OFF` by default.
+      Option for building sdbus-c++ performance tests.
+Default value: `OFF`.

     * `BUILD_STRESS_TESTS` [boolean]

-      Option for building sdbus-c++ stress tests. `OFF` by default.
+      Option for building sdbus-c++ stress tests.
+Default value: `OFF`.

     * `TESTS_INSTALL_PATH` [string]

       Path where the test binaries shall get installed.
-Set to `/opt/test/bin` by default.
+Default value: `/opt/test/bin`.

 Dependencies
 ------------